withastro/starlight/docs/src/content/docs/reference/plugins.md

 ## Route injection

 Plugins [adding](#addintegration) an Astro integration can inject routes using the Integrations API [`injectRoute`](https://docs.astro.build/en/reference/integrations-reference/#injectroute-option) function to render dynamically generated content.
 By default, pages rendered on custom routes do not use the Starlight layout.

-To use the Starlight layout, pages must wrap their content with the `<VirtualPage />` component.
+To do so, pages must wrap their content with the `<VirtualPage />` component and can use the [`makeVirtualStaticPaths()`](#makevirtualstaticpaths) helper function to generate localized routes for multilingual sites.

+### VirtualPage

+The `<VirtualPage />` component can be used to render a page on a custom route using the Starlight layout.

 ```astro
 ---